Lisa Sthalekar

-Lisa Carprini Sthalekar (born 13 August 1979) is an Australian cricket commentator and former cricketer and captain of the Australia women's national cricket team.
+Lisa Carprini Sthalekar (stə-LAY-kər) (born 13 August 1979) is an Australian cricket commentator and former cricketer and captain of the Australia women's national cricket team.
 In domestic cricket, she represented New South Wales.
 She was a right-handed all rounder who bowled off spin, and was rated as the leading all rounder in the world when rankings were introduced.
 She was the first woman to score 1,000 runs and take 100 wickets in ODIs.
 She announced her retirement from international cricket a day after the Australian team won the 2013 Women's Cricket World Cup.

 Sthalekar made her debut in the Women's National Cricket League (WNCL) late in 1997–98 as a specialist bowler, but had little success, totalling 1/120 in her maiden campaign.
 She improved her performance over the next two seasons, taking 8 and 15 wickets respectively.
 In three years, she scored only 169 runs with a best score of 33.
 In 2000–01 Sthalekar took 11 wickets and scored 112 runs in the WNCL and was called into the Australian team for the first time.
 Playing as a bowler, she made her One Day International (ODI) debut against England and ended the tour of the British Isles with five wickets from as many matches.

 In 2001–02, Sthalekar developed into a frontline batter.
 She made her first half-century, compiling four in all for the season.
 She totalled 347 runs, more than her four previous seasons combined, and took 11 wickets as New South Wales won their sixth consecutive WNCL with a clean sweep.
 Sthalekar struggled with the ball in the next two international seasons, taking only eight wickets in 12 matches, but she did break through with the bat at international level, making three half-centuries in six matches.
 In early 2003, she made her Test debut against England, and made 120 not out, her maiden century, in her second match, although she took only three wickets in the two Tests.